 - An innate deformity such as a flat foot or a hollow foot;

-- An acquired deformity such as hammer toes, hallux valgus, or convex triangular forefoot (hallux valgus and quintus varus );
+- An acquired deformity such as hammer toes (the toe bends downward) or convex triangular forefoot (hallux valgus and quintus varus);

 - A neurological and/or blood circulation disorder;

-- Due to footwear that are too tight or too large, which cause walking disorders and/or overpressure on some areas (too high heels can cause pain under the forefoot, too flat and loose shoes are often the cause of pain under the foot arch…).
+- Due to footwear that are too tight or too large, which cause walking disorders and/or overpressure on some areas (too high heels can cause ball of the foot pain, too flat and loose shoes are often the cause of pain under the foot arch…).

 - A postural deformity such as a valgus or varus foot.

-Besides these deformities (predisposing factors), a too intensive sporting activity or a repetitive movement (stamping) can cause these foot pains.
-Footwear is also very important.
+Besides these deformities (predisposing factors), a too intensive sporting activity or a repetitive movement (stamping) can cause these different types of foot pain.

-Thus, to answer the various pathologies and disorders affecting the feet, EPITACT® hasdeveloped a wide range of protections and light orthosis*, responding to your needs and aiming to relieve painful feet.
-Discover the EPITACT® products and find the pleasure of walking again.
+To answer the various painful foot conditions and disorders, EPITACT® has developed a wide range of protections and light orthotics for you to find the pleasure of walking again.

-*These products are a class I medical devices that bear the CE marking under this regulation.
-Read carefully the instructions before use.
+*These solutions are class I medical devices that bear the CE marking under this regulation.
+Carefully read the instructions before use.
 Manufacturer: Millet Innovation.
 04/2020

 Foot pain and foot health in an educated population of adults: results from the Glasgow Caledonian University Alumni Foot Health Survey.
 Hendry GJ, , Woodburn J, Steultjens M, J Foot Ankle Res.2018 Aug 17;11:48. doi: 10.1186/s13047-018-0290-1. eCollection 2018.